 According to DSM 5 Generalized Anxiety disorder involves ‘persistent and excessive worry’ about a number of events or activities (e.g. finances, work, school, family) to the extent that it affects our daily activities.
 It can manifest in our lives through symptoms such as restlessness, feeling on edge or easily fatigued, difficulty concentrating, muscle tension or problems sleeping.
 As mentioned above, worrying is a normal activity involving future focused ‘what if….’ questions that can help us to solve problems.
 This is provided it results in us taking an action and we no longer need to dwell on the problem.

-This is extreme self-consciousness due a fear of being judged negatively in social situations.
+This is extreme self-consciousness due a fear of being judged negatively or embarrassed in social situations.
 It is also known as social phobia or excessive shyness.
-Someone with social anxiety will maintain an excessive inward focus on the strong physical sensations of anxiety inside the body.
-This self-focus is perceived as extremely threatening due to a fear of embarrassment and ultimately keeps self-consciousness going for a person.
-A socially anxious person will tend to avoid social situations.
+If you are socially anxious then you will tend to avoid social situations.
 You might notice that you use safety strategies to control your anxiety and to protect yourself when in social settings.
-This can include avoiding eye contact, looking at their phone or standing near the door or in the corner to alleviate the symptoms of anxiety.
-It can involve pre-anticipatory anxiety or excessive worry at the thought of having to into a social situation.
+This can include avoiding eye contact, looking at your phone or standing near the door to escape quickly if you need to.
+It also involves what we call pre-anticipatory anxiety or worry at the thought of having go to into a social situation.
 For example, imagining what it will be like and how you will look to others.
-Afterwards, you might notice that you are focusing negatively on the on what might have gone wrong or how you think you looked to others.
-Some of the thoughts that people experience when faced with social anxiety include ‘they will laugh at me’, ‘they know I’m embarrassed’ or ‘I looked like an idiot’.
+Afterwards, you might notice that you are focusing negatively on what might have gone wrong or how you think you looked to others.
+Some of the thoughts that people experience when they fear being in social situations include ‘they will laugh at me’, ‘they know I’m embarrassed’ or ‘I looked like an idiot’.
 Self consciousness or self focus is at the core of social anxiety and our greatest fear is how we think we look to other people.
 ‘What if I stammer’ or ‘look ‘awkward’?
 Social anxiety can often accompany difficulties with self-criticism and low self-esteem.

-DSM 5 describes Panic disorder as an intense experience of fear or discomfort lasting for up to ten minutes whereby symptoms can appear to occur suddenly.
+DSM 5 describes Panic disorder as an intense experience of fear or discomfort lasting for up to ten minutes, whereby symptoms can appear to occur suddenly.
 It can also be understood as a ‘catastrophic’ misinterpretation of bodily sensations which includes an intense fear that something awful will happen.
 Thoughts include ‘What if I’m dying?’ or ‘What if I’m going crazy?’.

 The problem with panic is that instead the brain sets of a false alarm that something extremely and immediate bad is going to happen.
 However, it is a perceived threat rather than a real one, but it feels so intense and frightening that the person will start to avoid activities that where they fear they may have a panic attack.
 It can be extremely distressing and debilitating for someone to experience recurrent panic attacks.
 It can really prevent someone from doing the things in life that matter to them.